-20 of the problems are marked with $(\bigstar)$ .
-These problems are especially interesting.
-Over the course of the semester, you are responsible for completing at least 7 of the 20 problems marked with $(\bigstar)$ .
-The other 13, you may omit, but if you complete more than $7(\bigstar)$ problems, you will receive extra credit.
+Several of the problems are marked with some number of (\bigstar) points-these problems are especially interesting.
+Over the course of the semester, you are responsible for earning 125 (\bigstar) points.
+Any (\bigstar) points you earn beyond that are extra credit.